Aleman778/First-Compiler/README.md

+![logo](https://raw.githubusercontent.com/Aleman778/sqrrl-lang/dev/0.1.0/logo.png)

 # The Sqrrl Programming Language

-![logo](https://raw.githubusercontent.com/Aleman778/sqrrl-lang/dev/0.1.0/logo.png)

 Let's make a compiler in Rust called Sqrrl.
-This is my project in the course Compiler construction and formal languages \(D7050E\) at LuleÃ¥ University of Technology.
+This is my project in the course Compiler construction and formal languages \(D7050E\) at Luleå University of Technology.

 ## Course Aim \(from the course contents\)

+Fundamental theories about computation and different models of computation.
+Construction of compilers.
+Lexical analysis, syntax analysis, and translation into abstract syntax.
+Regular expressions and grammars, context-free languages and grammars, lexer and parser generators.
+Identifier handling and symbol table organization.
+Type-checking, logical inference systems.
+Intermediate representations and transformations for different languages.
+Code optimization and register allocation.
+Machine code generation for common architectures.
+In the course you will learn and develop your skills through hands on implementation work building your own complier from scratch.
+In this way theoretical aspects such as formal grammars, Structural Operational Semantics (SOS), and type rule formalisations becomes tangible.
+We will even touch upon memory safety and how guarantees can be achieved through static (compile time) borrow checking.
+Compiler backend (code optimization etc.) will be discussed in context of LLVM, which you will optionally interface as a library for code generation.

-## Draft outline
+## Draft outline \(from the course contents\)

 ### W1 The big picture, parsing, semantic analysis, code generation.